muquit/mailsend-go/README.md

 ```

-## Installing the debian package on Ubuntu/Debian/Raspberry pi
+## Installing the debian package on Ubuntu or Debian or Raspberry pi

 ### Inspect the package content
 ```